-Our vision is to eliminate addiction as a major health problem.
-We lead the fight against the deadly consequences of addiction and help patients, families, and communities affected by the disease.
 The Addiction Policy Forum is a nationwide nonprofit organization dedicated to eliminating addiction as a major health problem.
-Our national headquarters are located in Washington, DC with resources and services in every state.
+Our national headquarters are located in Bethesda, MD with resources and services in every state.
 Our vision is to eliminate addiction as a major health problem.